 Let’s kick of our 10 day Thailand itinerary in the Grand Central Palace.
 Once the residence of the kings of Thailand, this gorgeous palace dripping in gold is a combination of stunning symmetry, buddha statues and ornaments.
 You will not miss the towering stupas (chedis) and ceremonial towers (mon dops) rising over Bangkok.

-CULTURAL TIP: Make sure you dress accordingly as this is a Buddhist temple.
+CULTURAL TIP: Make sure to dress appropriately as this is a Buddhist temple.
 Cover your shoulders, wear long pants or a long skirt.
-There is option to rent a Sarong at a little cost.
+There is an option to rent a Sarong at a little cost.

 Once you finish admiring Grand Central Palace, you can easily walk to Wat Po.
 If you want to skip it, please don’t.
 Wat Po is the biggest temple in Thailand and this is where one of the most famous Reclining Buddhas is located.
 The Reclining Buddha stretches our for 46 meters and is covered with gold.
 If this is not enough, then get an on-site massage.
 Wat Po is a sacred place for the teaching and preservation of traditional Thai medicine and massage.

-EXTRA TIP: Make sure to get up early take Chao Phraya Express Boat to Tha Tien to reach Wat Po.
+EXTRA TIP: Make sure to get up early and take the Chao Phraya Express Boat to Tha Tien to reach Wat Po.